moya10/moyaOS/README.md

 ## theory provided

 Check the repository [here](https://github.com/moya10/os-fundamentals/) to better understand the code concepts and create smthing of your own.
+You will find some theory related to os development as well as a few excersices to practise.

 ## Building And Running